 What Do Different Surfboard Shapes Do?

 We often meet people who buy surfboards without any understanding on what their shape will do.
 They often say they picked the board because it simply "looks cool" and come to find out the hard way that it does not ride the way they expected.
 Beyond the basics of general board shape, each shape has certain characteristics that makes those boards behave in the specific way that they do.
 To help you understand what is making your board behave like it does we have compiled a surface level overview of the most common board shape specifics.
+This list is by no means exhaustive but we have covered the most common board shapes.

 Nose Shapes